pleonova/ir-eval/README.md

 This will output performance metrics for each system.

+## Demo Files

+The `demos/` folder contains example scripts and notebooks to help you explore the retrieval systems:

+- **`demo_jina_embeddings.py`**: Python script demonstrating how to use the Jina embedding retriever with real semantic embeddings
+- **`demo_retrievers.ipynb`**: Interactive Jupyter notebook walking through different retrieval approaches, comparing BM25 and embedding-based methods

+These demos provide hands-on examples of using the retrieval systems and are great starting points for experimentation.

 ## How BM25 Works: A Concrete Example

 To understand BM25's behavior, let's walk through a simple example: